 Did you know?
-To create this retrospective course we have consulted with almost every book, every blog, every article, every video available on this earth about retrospective process.
+To create this retrospective course we have consulted with almost every book, every blog, every guide, every article and every video available on this planet about retrospective process.

 And the best thing.
 We offer this course 100% Free.

 Just to help you, take your retrospectives from GOOD TO GREAT.

 Firstly, this isn't like any other retrospective course.
 There's no fluff or filler, simple tactics that rapidly improves the retrospective process.

 We will not tell you which retrospective formats to use, or how to prepare for the retrospective meeting.
 We will work directly on your mindset, telling you about the DEEP reflection and observation techniques, based on Leonardo Da vinci's observation habits.

 Secondly, we will tell you how the invention of bicycle contributed to the human evolution and how you can use retrospectives to evolve your team.